sparkney/danceguide/index.md

 <a name="installation"></a>
 # Installation
 Just download the SparkneyDance04.jar file and put it in your class path.
 TODO:Link

-<a name="disclaimer"></a>
-# Disclaimer
-The author takes no responsibility for use of this software.
-Use this software at your own risk.

 <a name="how_to_begin"></a>
 # How to begin